mfaani/mfaani/content/posts/how-fidelity-stocks-work.md

 I'll ask and update the post when I find out.

+#### What's the difference between capital gain taxes and income taxes?

+> Income tax is paid on earnings from employment, interest, dividends, royalties, or self-employment, whether it’s in the form of services, money, or property.
+Capital gains tax is paid on income that derives from the sale or exchange of an asset, such as a stock or property that’s categorized as a capital asset.
+For more see [InvestoPedia](https://www.investopedia.com/ask/answers/052015/what-difference-between-income-tax-and-capital-gains-tax.asp)

+The rate for capital gain tax rate is usually less that income tax rate.

+If you hold the stock for less than one year, your gain will be short term, and you'll owe ordinary income tax on it If you hold the stock for one year or more, your gain will be long term, meaning you'll pay tax at the more favorable capital gains rate.
+For more see [TurboTax](https://turbotax.intuit.com/tax-tips/investments-and-taxes/how-to-report-rsus-or-stock-grants-on-your-tax-return/L55yZieu0)

 ## Summary

 The Fidelity gives you too many ways to see things.
 It gets confusing.
 But if you learn of [this structure mentioned above](https://mfaani.com/posts/how-fidelity-stocks-work/#quick-breakdown) and get to know to use the table format, then things will become easier.